-Re: Request for exemption from multiple regulatory provisions to allow the use of small unmanned aerial systems for the purpose of filming real estate.
+Re: Request for exemption from multiple regulatory provisions to allow the use of small unmanned aerial systems on land authorized for use by clients of TVP Litigation Support, Inc. (TVPLS) to assist in the safe inspection, review, videography, and/or photography, services for our clients.